wvanderp/notes/kpop-stars-tell-me-WHAT.md

 # Kpop stars tell me WHAT?

-there are many songs where they ask a english question and then answer it in korean.
-This realy bugs me.
+there are many songs where they ask a english question and then answer it in Korean.
+This really bugs me.
 I want to know what they are saying.
 So I'm going to find out.

 ## ITZY - DALLA DALLA